Home Data Loss Prevention Understanding Data Protection Acts In India

 Understanding Data Protection Acts In India

 In the information era, data is shifting here and there across the border.
 In addition, technologies have crept into every aspect of life, thus privacy has become a trendy issue.
 To be able to cope with the rise of cybercrimes and the enhanced risk of data privacy issues, governments all over the world are passing laws that pursue the protection of the rights of their people regarding their privacy and data security.
-In the same vein, India also is not disabled to declare such policies and does have many data protection acts in India, moulding into the vessel of privacy regulations broadly.
+In the same vein, India also is not disabled to declare such policies and does have many data protection acts in India, molding into the vessel of privacy regulations broadly.

 What are the Data Protection Acts?